Rothenburg ob der Tauber: Where paths cross

 The Castle Road

-The name speaks for itself since the road passes across countless number of castles, one more beautiful and different from the other.
+The name speaks for itself since the road passes across a countless number of castles, one more beautiful and different from the other.
 The road is 1,200 km long as it goes from Mannheim, in the south of Germany, to Prague, in the Czech Republic.
 The scenic routes will take you through the lands of history, tales, myths and legends of the medieval time.
 The Castle Road goes in the east-west direction.
 For more information click here.

 The best attraction is the viewpoint at the top of the Rathausturm.
-The city hall has two state-of-the-art buildings composed of a renaissance building, where the lookout point is, and the adjacent building of Gothic architecture which dominate the main plaza.
+The town hall has two state-of-the-art buildings composed of a renaissance building, where the lookout point is, and the adjacent building of Gothic architecture which dominates the main plaza.
 Getting to the entrance of the viewpoint is a little hard to find since it gets constantly mistaken with the museum entrance.
 The long wait, the extremely narrow stairs and the few bumps in the head that you will have while going up the 220 steps are definitely worth it!
 The 360 view is at 52-meters high and offers a panoramic view of the complete town and its environs.
 The entrance fee is around €2.5 and payable at the end of the stairs labyrinth.

 Pro tip: During winter, make sure to bring a scarf as it can get very windy at the top of the tower.

-Disclaimer: Rothenburg ob fer Tauber tourism graciously offered the entrance to the museums and the city hall tower.
+Disclaimer: Rothenburg ob fer Tauber tourism board graciously offered the entrance to the museums and the city hall tower.
 A big thank you!
 All opinions are my own